A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Case Study 2 - binary outcome

 Here we will explore two scenarios of interest, which are displayed in Table \ref{tab:pip_scenarios}.
 In the first scenario (null), all treatments have an ORR of 40$\%$.
 In the second (alternative) scenario, we have 1 minimally effective treatment and two highly effective treatments (along with two treatments with the same ORR as the control).

-To assess the operating characteristics of our case study designs, we simulated 10'000 trials for each scenario.
+To assess the operating characteristics of our case study designs, we simulated 10,000 trials for each scenario.
 The design parameters for the user-defined functions (e.g., $b_e$, $b_f$, $p_f$, $\gamma$, $\eta$, $\nu$) were chosen to produce suitable operating characteristics (namely, pairwise one-sided type I error of 5$\%$ and 80-90$\%$ power to detect a large effect).
 The values for $p_f$, $\gamma$, $\eta$, $\nu$ were initially informed by previous works (\citealp{Cellamare2017}; \citealp{Gotmaker}) and then were tuned for our case study. $b_f$ (and to some extent, $b_e$) were also chosen based on clinicians' input (in addition to the operating characteristics).
 The $\delta$ values were chosen based on clinicians' input to incorporate clinically important differences.

 The pairwise one-sided type I error was calculated as the proportion of simulations that falsely declared efficacy when the intervention was assumed to have the same ORR as the control (i.e., log OR = 0).
-The (pairwise) power was calculated as the proportion of simulations that declared efficacy for an intervention when it was assumed to have a large effect (i.e., $>20\%$ absolute improvement in the ORR compared to the control; as in the ``alternative'' scenarios).
+The (pairwise) power was calculated as the proportion of simulations that declared efficacy for an intervention when it was assumed to have a large effect (i.e., $>20\%$ absolute improvement in the ORR compared to the control; as in the ``alternative'' scenario).

 Here we have focused on providing the user-defined functions for performing the adaptations.
-The full description of the \texttt{batss.glm()} call for simulating the ``Alternative'' scenario for Examples 2.1 and 2.2 can be found in Appendix C, following the logic described above.
+The full description of the \texttt{batss.glm()} call for simulating the ``Alternative'' scenario for Case Studies 2.1 and 2.2 can be found in Appendix C, following the logic described above.